foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 Exercises
 ^^^^^^^^^^

-Enable MPY extension instrctions by setting Multiply Option -Xmpy_option = wlh1 in step 3, it will implement multiplication more efficiently with fewer instructions.
+Enable MPY extension instrctions by setting Multiply Option -Xmpy_option = wlh1 in step 3, it implements multiplication more efficiently with fewer instructions.
-Redo step 4 - 7 to analyze with the debugger's Profiling function, observe the total number of instructions consumed by the main function, and compare it with the above Profiling result.
+Redo steps 4 - 7 to analyze with the debugger's Profiling function, observe the total number of instructions consumed by the main function, and compare it with the above Profiling result.

 |arcgnu|
 -------------------